mwolson/jest-webpack-alias/README.md

 ## Common problems

+### Importing CSS and SCSS files

+In order to use statements like `require('some-styles.css')` in a testing environment, it's best to use an npm module like [ignore-styles](https://www.npmjs.com/package/ignore-styles) to ignore files that match certain file extensions in `require()` statements.

 ### Manual package resolution

 Code like this will not work, because an AST parser is not smart enough to evaluate variables into strings.